DigiDigi/SaveBrancher/README.md

 # SaveBrancher
-Graphical utility for a tree-based management of save game files.
+A graphical utility for a tree-based storage/usage of save game files.
+(Written for Linux but could easily be modded.)

+It generates an SBR folder where it stores any number of saves along with an .sbr file to save positioning and node links.
+Loading saves is attached to a script that launches xdotool and loads the save from within a game or emulator with a hotkey.

 Here's an example with Romancing SaGa 3 savestates:
 ![Screenshot](/screenshots/rm3example.png?raw=true "Save branches for a potentially tedious Romancing SaGa 3 Archival LP")